abinit/abinit/doc/tutorial/eph4isotc.md

 The choice of an optimal window is discussed afterwards.

-First of all, we **strongly recommend** to test whether the SKW interpolation can reproduce the *ab-initio* results with reasonable accuracy. by comparing the *ab-initio* band structure with the interpolated one using the `skw_compare` command of *abitk*:
+First of all, we **strongly recommend** to test whether the SKW interpolation can reproduce the *ab-initio* results with reasonable accuracy by comparing the *ab-initio* band structure with the interpolated one using the `skw_compare` command of *abitk*: